 B1/B2 Visa Length of Stay

-The B1/B2 visas are typically issued for 10 years (sometimes for a shorter duration but typically it's 10 years).
-This means that once your B1/B2 visa is approved, you can enter the United States at any time within the visa validity period.
+Instead, once your B1/B2 visa is approved, you have the flexibility to enter the United States at any time during the visa's validity period.

-However, it's essential to note that the actual B1/B2 visa length of stay you are permitted during each entry may vary.
-The U.S. Customs and Border Protection (CBP) officer at the port of entry determines the duration of your stay, known as the "B1/B2 visa length of stay."
+The actual B1/B2 visa length of stay you are allowed for each entry may vary.
+The U.S. Customs and Border Protection (CBP) officer at the port of entry is responsible for determining the duration of your stay, which is commonly referred to as the "B1/B2 visa length of stay".
+A port of entry is typically the first airport where you undergo customs and immigration processes when entering a country.

-If you don't see any date on the stamp it's a good idea to check your I-94 form.
-It holds critical information about your B1/B2 visa length of stay in the United States.
+I-94: If you do not find "D/S" on your passport stamp, it's good to check your I-94 form online.
+This form contains important information regarding your B1/B2 visa length of stay in the United States.

-Refer to the "Admit Date Until" on I-94 after 24 hours (mostly available ASAP) of your arrival in the US, this will decide your maximum duration of stay in the US.
+Admit until date: Refer to the "Admit Date Until" section on your I-94, typically available within 24 hours of your arrival in the U.S. This date will determine the maximum duration of your stay in the country.

 It is crucial to check your form I-94 for your approved length of stay by the CBP officer, as mistakes could lead to unintended legal consequences and impact the duration of your stay.